sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 # Campaigns

->NOTE: **IMPORTANT** If you are using Sourcegraph 3.14 use [the 3.14 documentation instead](https://docs.sourcegraph.com/@3.14/user/campaigns)

-> **Campaigns are currently available in private beta for select enterprise customers.** (This feature was previously known as "Automation".)
+>NOTE: **Campaigns are currently in beta.** We're actively building out the feature set and improving the user experience with every update.
+Let us know what you think!
+[File an issue](https://github.com/sourcegraph/sourcegraph) with feedback/problems/questions, or [contact us directly](https://about.sourcegraph.com/contact).

 ## What are Campaigns?